Browse the full ProCap Insights library. Free reports are open to all readers.

 2 defense stocks best-positioned for Strait of Hormuz uncertainty

-Lockheed Martin and RTX sit at the exact nexus of three overlapping defense spending cycles triggered by Iran-driven Middle East escalation.
-LMT trades at roughly 19-21x forward earnings with a 0.24 beta (3-yr weekly vs. SPY) and near-zero correlation to the S&P 500, while RTX dominates the Western missile-defense supply chain — Patriot, SM-2/3/6, Stinger — that every escalation scenario depletes further.
+Two defense companies sit at the exact nexus of three overlapping defense spending cycles triggered by Iran-driven Middle East escalation, with one trading at roughly 19-21x forward earnings with a 0.24 beta.

 April 14, 2026